milvus-io/milvus/docs/developer_guides/proxy-reduce.md

 For a specified Search request, with nq = 2 and topk = 10, Proxy received 4 search results from query nodes.

-Each Search Result is nq \* topk two dimensional structure，as the illustration below.
-The result indicates that the user has input NQ vectors and wants to obtain the TOPK most similar vectors to these NQ vectors respectively.。
+Each Search Result is nq \* topk two-dimensional structure，as the illustration below.
+The result indicates that the user has input NQ vectors and wants to obtain the TOPK most similar vectors to these NQ vectors respectively.

 ![search_result_format](./figs/nq_topk_search_results.png)